25+ Of the Best Books on the American Revolution

 Topic: Washington’s daring crossing of the Delaware River and the victories at Trenton and Princeton.

-Summary: Fischer delivers a detailed, inspiring account of the strategic turnaround in the winter of 1776–1777.
-He highlights Washington’s leadership and the multinational makeup of the Continental Army, including immigrants and African Americans.
-The book also examines how this campaign revitalized the revolutionary cause when defeat seemed imminent.
+Fischer provides a specific, motivating narrative of the winter 1776–1777 strategic reversal.
+He focuses on Washington’s command and the diversity of the Continental Army, including foreign immigrants and African Americans.
+The book also addresses how the campaign reinvigorated the revolutionary effort when failure appeared certain.

 3. Founding Brothers: The Revolutionary Generation – Joseph J. Ellis